luisdamed/luisdamed/README.md

-### Hi there, I'm Luis
+## Hi there, I'm Luis

-I'm a Lifelong Student, Engineer, and Maker.
+**Engineer, maker and lifelong learner.**

-I'm experienced in MATLAB, and have used it mostly for mechanical/automotive computations, but also for other scientific work (Particulate Matter, Air Filtration and Air Quality)
+I'm experienced in using Python and MATLAB for scientific and engineering computations.
+Mostly for mechanical/automotive applications, but also for other scientific work (Particulate Matter, Air Filtration and Air Quality).

-I’m currently improving my Python skills, especially for scientific computing, but also for Data Science and Machine Learning in general.

-I have done a couple of projects with C/C++ using microcontrollers and sensors.
+### What I'm doing

+I'm enthusiastic about Data Science, particularly about Deep Learning, and currently focused on learning as much as I can about its fundamentals.
+I'll use this profile to share any interesting projects I make while practicing any new skills I gain.

+I've also repurposed some of my notes as Medium articles and blog posts, and you can check them out here: [Deep Learning Notes](https://medium.com/@luisdamed/list/eb03d927a76a)

+---

+### Hobby Electronics and General DIY stuff

+As a maker, I enjoy creating things with my 3D printers and hobby electronics (mostly with microcontrollers like ESP32 and ESP8266).

+I've shared a couple of projects related to that.
+My learning of C and C++ has been slow and steady, but my ability to document what I do started later.

+For 3D printing, my girlfriend and I created a profile where we share free 3D printable designs online.
+It's called **TwoThingies**, and we are mainly on [Instagram](https://www.instagram.com/twothingies?igshid=OGQ5ZDc2ODk2ZA==).

+---

+### Personal website/blog
-#### I have a website where I post - not so regularly - about what I learn and things I make.
+I have a website where I post - not so regularly - about what I learn and things I make.
 Check it out: [makerluis.com](https://makerluis.com/)

 <!--